paultbarrett/diy-dsp-preamp/README.md

-Since we play stereo content on the first two channels of alsa loopback and an intermittent LFE tone on the 3rd, we need a bit more work to "present" the loopback device to playing apps as individual, standalone PCMs (trying to play on the loopback from both apps won't work).
+Since we play stereo content on the first two channels of alsa loopback and an intermittent LFE tone on the 3rd, we need a bit more work to "present" the loopback device to playing apps as individual, standalone PCMs (as playing to the loopback directly from both apps won't work).
 Note: CamillaDSP captures the whole loopback so no need for any custom configuration on the "capture side".

 Most examples on the net make use of alsa's `route` plugin - however this is CPU